Victoria (The Kinks song): Chart performance

 In the US, "Victoria" was the lead single from Arthur, backed with album track "Brainwashed", and reached No. 62 on the Billboard Hot 100 – their highest position there since their top 20 hit "Sunny Afternoon" in 1966.
 In the UK, The Kinks' previous two singles had failed to chart.
 "Victoria" was released as the third and final single from the album in December (backed with "Mr. Churchill Says"), returning them to the UK Singles Chart, reaching a peak of No. 33.
 In Canada, the song was a hit in the greater Toronto area, reaching No. 9 on the CHUM Top 30 on 21 March 1970, and staying in the charts for a number of weeks.
 In Australia, it spent seven weeks in the charts, peaking at No. 57.
 On Sweden's Tio i Topp chart it reached number 8.

-Later versions
+Notable cover versions

 A version by the Fall was a UK Top 40 hit in 1988.
 A version by the Kooks was released on the War Child charity album, Heroes, in February 2009.
-The album was also released as a 7" boxed set including a 7" with the Kooks version of "Victoria" on one side and the Kinks version on the other.
-The song has also been recorded by Cracker, Nomeansno (who adapted the lyrics to be about Victoria, British Columbia), Roy Arad (who translated the song to Hebrew and changed Victoria to the Israeli prime minister Menachem Begin) and Sonic Youth.
-Mando Diao recorded a version of it with Ray Davies for MTV Unplugged in 2010.
+The album was also released as a 7" boxed set including a 7" with the Kooks' version of "Victoria" on one side and the Kinks' version on the other.